 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Western Alliance Bank currently does not have publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+Western Alliance Bank currently does not have any publicly available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the bank.
-This lack of data suggests that Western Alliance Bank may not have established formal commitments to reduce its carbon footprint or may not have disclosed such information publicly.
-In the context of the banking industry, many institutions are increasingly focusing on sustainability and climate commitments, often setting science-based targets to align with global climate goals.
-However, without specific emissions data or reduction initiatives from Western Alliance Bank, it is challenging to assess their current environmental impact or future commitments.
-As the financial sector continues to evolve towards greater transparency in climate-related disclosures, it remains to be seen how Western Alliance Bank will address its carbon emissions and climate strategy in the future.
+This lack of data suggests that Western Alliance Bank may not have established formal commitments to reduce its carbon footprint or engage in climate initiatives at this time.
+In the context of the banking industry, many institutions are increasingly adopting climate strategies and setting science-based targets to mitigate their environmental impact.
+However, without specific emissions data or commitments, it is unclear how Western Alliance Bank aligns with these industry trends.
+As the bank continues to operate, it may consider developing a framework for measuring and reporting its carbon emissions, as well as setting reduction targets to contribute to broader climate goals.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.